Grylls20/SMS-system/README.md

 docker-compose up -d
 ```

-This will start the Spring Boot application, MySQL, Redis, Kafka, and Elasticsearch in detached mode.
+This will start the Spring Boot application, MySQL, RabbitMQ, Kafka, and Elasticsearch in detached mode.
 The application will be accessible at `http://localhost:8080`.

 ## API Endpoints